Speaking of Babies

 “Wow, that is a long time.”

-“It’s not a simple thing to check for, but if the governing body wants to be certain whose mischief is at work, they’ll go to any length to find out for certain.”
+“It’s not a simple thing to check for, but if the governing body wants to be certain whose mischief is at work, they’ll go to any length to find out.”

 “If I were to free Derian when I thought no one was looking, they could check for my signature and prove that it was me?”

 “And yet you seem to have no problem urging me to free Derian and your sisters.
-Not to mention how you just tried tempting me to use an illegal dragon’s stone to deceive Pallador.
-If I were to get caught, I might receive an eternal sentence, Edgar.”
+Not to mention how you just tried tempting me to use an illegal dragon stone to deceive Pallador.
+If I were caught, I might receive an eternal sentence, Edgar.”

 Stunned, horrified, and greatly insulted, Eena wasn’t quite sure what to say, so she slugged him.
 Hard.
 It was a challenge for her to swallow back a violent swell of anger.